PostHog/meta/requests-for-comments/2024-02-26-user-agent-parsing.md

 # Request for comments: User Agent Parsing & Paul D'Ambra

+## Decision

+Option 3 - extend the user agent parser so it matches (or betters) the JS SDKs behaviour, enable it for everyone, and deprecate from the SDKs

+(doing nothing is a fine holding position so this isn't urgent)

 ## Problem statement

 _Who are we building for, what are their needs (include example cases), why is this important?_